Poland honors fighters, victims of Warsaw's 1944 revolt

-WARSAW, Poland (AP) - World War II veterans, Warsaw residents and the leaders of Poland joined anniversary ceremonies Wednesday honoring the fighters and victims of the city's ill-fated 1944 revolt against the Nazi occupation.
+WARSAW, Poland (AP) - World War II veterans, Warsaw residents and Poland's leaders stood at attention Wednesday as sirens wailed during anniversary ceremonies honoring the fighters and victims of the city's ill-fated 1944 revolt against the Nazi occupation.

+Warsaw traffic stopped for a minute's remembrance as the sirens sounded at 5 p.m., the exact hour when the Aug.
+1 revolt started 74 years ago.

 "We pay homage not only to the fighters but also to those who were brutally murdered by the German forces - and the only reason was that they were Poles," Duda said.

 Prime Minister Mateusz Morawiecki met with the few surviving veteran insurgents at a ceremony at the Warsaw Rising Museum.
-In a much welcomed declaration, he vowed that the government was taking full responsibility for financing the care for all known insurgents' graves and the search for those graves not yet found.
+In a much welcomed declaration, he vowed that the government would take full responsibility for paying for the care of all known insurgents' graves and the search for those graves not yet found.

 Eugeniusz Tyrajski of the insurgent's association said it meant a lot to the veterans that their struggles and sacrifices have not been forgotten.